Ancient Tulum was a special Mayan retreat.

 In the Yucatan summer, temperatures rise to the nineties and humidity does likewise.
-In the winter, now, everything is tranquillo and it is the best time of the year to be here.
+In the winter, now, everything is tranquillo and it is the best time of the year to be down here.

 This is Corona country and it puts Mexico’s best face out front of the parade.